This post contains affiliate links. Read the full disclosure here.

 - Make sure to drink plenty of water during and after bath

 The ginger will make the water feel even hotter than it is and will make you sweat profusely.
 This is a good thing because it is what makes you feel better but it is important to keep drinking water so you don’t get dehydrated.
+I like to use my Yeti tumbler so the water stays nice and cold.

 Note- This bath is for adults.
 I do not recommend it for children due to the risk of dehydration.